 The last two secular bear markets led to stocks dropping over 50%.
 Many earlier bear markets and those in the 2010’s decade were less severe and shorter.

 When it comes to dividend stocks and bear markets, I like to plan to account for the worst and hope for the best.
 It’s important to note that almost all stocks drop during bear markets, including higher dividend stocks.

 Are Dividend Stocks Riskier Than Non Dividend Stocks?

-This perceived higher risk is offset by the fact that income stocks drop less during bear markets because they offer investors income at a time when they are not getting capital gains from stocks.
+“Riskier” stocks often have to pay higher dividends to attract investors.
+This associates higher risk with higher dividend stocks.
+This perceived higher risk is offset by the fact that income stocks generally drop less during bear markets because they offer investors income at a time when they are not getting capital gains from stocks.

+Asset allocation among noncorrelated assets can be an excellent way to reduce investment risk for passive investors.
 I have written extensively about this in my post How Will a Stock Market Crash Affect Me?

-Does the 4% Rule Include Dividends Summary
+4% Rule Dividend Summary

-The 4% rule does not include dividends in the annual withdrawal.
-As always, it’s important to expand beyond this simple answer with important information that can be used to reduce risk while building wealth before and during retirement.
+Every investor is different.
+Therefore, it’s important to expand beyond this simple answer with important information that can be used to reduce risk while building wealth before and during retirement.

 Thanks for reading.
 If you enjoyed this post, please share it with others on your favorite social media.

 You can read more about the 4% Rule in my post Retirement Withdrawal Strategies: Do They Still Work?